openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 **Done watching the logs?
 Type control-C to exit the pump-loop log.**

-This will work anytime, anywhere when you log into your rig and is a necessary step for troubleshooting in the future.
-Do not move forward without having done this step.
+Checking your pump-loop.log is a great place to start anytime you are having looping failures.
+Your error may not be in the pump-loop, but the majority of the time, you'll get a good head start on the issue by looking at the logs first.
+So, develop a good habit of checking the pump-loop log to get to know what a normal log looks like so that when a real error appears, you can easily see it as out of place and needing to be addressed.
+Additionally, knowing how to access your pump-loop log is important if you come to Gitter or Facebook looking for troubleshooting help...one of the first questions will usually be "what does your pump-loop log look like?"

-The pump-loop log is not the only log your rig generates.
+Note: The pump-loop log is not the only log your rig generates.
 There are also several other loop logs contained within your OpenAPS setup such as:

 * Autosens log: `tail -F /var/log/openaps/autosens-loop.log`